 No other writer had written Batman so gruff, stand offish and downright mean as Frank Miller in The Dark Knight Returns.
 This was Batman as Dirty Harry, Batman as Judge Dredd in another costume.
 Gruff, uncaring, stand-offish, he often spoke in short sentences with a commanding tone that other Bat writers over the years picked up on.

-The team of John Wagner and Alan Grant in (issue numbers) ran with their own version of this hard bastard Batman in a fantastic run of comics.
-John Wagner, Alan Grant and Norm Breyfogle’s gave us a breif fan favourite run on Detective Comics staring in 1988, in Detective Comics #583-594; 601-621 (thanks to FamousFanBoy for the reference).
+The team of John Wagner and Alan Grant ran with their own version of this hard bastard Batman in a fantastic run of comics.
+John Wagner, Alan Grant and Norm Breyfogle’s gave us a brief fan favourite run on Detective Comics starting in 1988, in Detective Comics #583-594; 601-621 (thanks to FamousFanBoy for the reference).

 For people who grew up on and only knew Batman from the campy 1966 TV show starring Adam West and Burt Ward, this hard cynical violent Batman of the 80’s seemed excessive, mean and horrible, a betrayal of their childhood character.